kojix2/deepl-cli/README.md

 ### Glossaries

 The DeepL API supports glossaries.
 See [here](https://developers.deepl.com/docs/api-reference/glossaries#formats) for the format of the glossary file.
+The glossary API is v2.
+It does not yet support v3.

 To create a glossary: